 I know there are many people who don’t want to age.

-THAT is IMPOSSIBLE no matter how hard you try.
-That's one of those things we just have to "get over".
+THAT is impossible no matter how hard you try.
+It's one of those things we just have to “get over”.

 Wouldn’t you rather age than the alternative?